-Selection of landing sites for the two Mars Exploration Rovers required more than two years of intensive study.
-More than 100 scientists and engineers participated in evaluating sites both on the basis of favorable criteria for safe landings and on the prospects for outstanding science opportunities after the rovers reach the ground.
+Selection of the landing sites for the two Mars Exploration Rovers involved over two years of intensive study by more than 100 scientists and engineers.
+Their job was to find sites that offered both excellent chances for a safe landing and outstanding science after the landings are achieved.

-To qualify for consideration, candidate sites had to be near Mars' equator, not too rugged, not too rocky, not too dusty, and low enough in elevation so the spacecraft would pass through enough atmosphere to slow down sufficiently.
+To qualify for consideration, candidate sites had to be near Mars' equator, low enough in elevation (so the spacecraft would pass through enough atmosphere to slow them), not too rugged, not too rocky and not too dusty.
 In all, 155 potential sites met the initial safety constraints.
-Detailed observations by two active orbital spacecraft, Mars Global Surveyor and Mars Odyssey, provided an unprecedented amount of information for evaluating finalist candidate sites.

-The pair that made the final cut satisfied all the safety criteria; they also show powerful evidence of past liquid water, but in two very different ways.
+The two that made the final cut satisifed all of the safety criteria; they also show powerful evidence of past liquid water, but in two very different ways: